 Using the Hubble and Spitzer Space Telescopes, astronomers have discovered the first unambiguous signs of a hot stratosphere, heated to a blazing 2400 Celsius, in exoplanet WASP-121b.

 The stratosphere of a planetary atmosphere is the layer in which the temperatures rise with altitude, in contrast to the tropospheric layer (near the ground) in which the temperature falls with altitude.
-On the Earth the stratosphere begins at thirty to sixty thousand feet, depending on the latitude; it terminates at about 160,000 feet.
+On the Earth the stratosphere begins at thirty to sixty thousand feet (nine to eighteen thousand meters), depending on the latitude; it terminates at about 160,000 feet (49,000 meters).
 The temperature inversion of the Earth’s stratosphere is caused principally by ozone, which exists at these higher altitudes and absorbs sunlight to heat the layer.
 A planet’s stratosphere thus contains information about its chemical composition, and astronomers probing the atmospheres of exoplanets have wondered whether any of them show signs of having a stratosphere.
 The molecules in this warm gas layer should emit diagnostic spectral lines that could be spotted from Earth.

 CfA astronomer Mercedes Lopez-Morales was the Co-Principal Investigator in a large team of international exoplanet hunters who discovered a stratosphere on the exoplanet WASP-121b, the first unambiguous such discovery.
-The exoplanet itself, discovered in 2015, is a so-called hot-Jupiter, and orbits its star every 1.27 days.
-Its mass is slightly larger than Jupiter’s, and it orbits so close to its star that its atmospheric temperature is thought to be heated to about 2200 Celsius (hence the name, “hot Jupiter”).
+The exoplanet itself, discovered in 2015, is a so-called hot Jupiter, and orbits its star every 1.27 days.
+Its mass is slightly larger than Jupiter’s, and it orbits so close to its star that its atmospheric temperature is thought to be heated to about 2,200 Celsius or 4,000 Fahrenheit (hence the name, “hot Jupiter”).